leonmavr/asm_shapes/README.md

  shapes.
 * I then included these algorithms in my own functions, so I was able to draw a number
   of shapes of a variety of size and colours.
 * Added some user interaction features.
-The user was then able to selet what shape
+The user was then able to select what shape
   to draw and where exactly on the screen.

 ## Installation